-Elasticsearch 2.1 includes all of the latest advances in speed, security, scalability, and hardware efficiency.
-It introduces powerful new geo and pipeline aggregations to do even more analytics, and is compatible with the 2.1 versions of Shield (security), Marvel (monitoring), Watcher (alerts), and more.
+Elasticsearch 2.2 includes all of the latest advances in speed, security, scalability, and hardware efficiency.
+It introduces new debugging capabilities to allow developers and administrators to diagnose queries, an all-new geospatial index with supercharged performance, and is compatible with the 2.2 versions of Shield (security), Marvel (monitoring), Watcher (alerts), and more.
 Learn more.

 How long can you wait for insights on your fast-moving data?
 With Elasticsearch, all data is immediately made available for search and analytics.

 Combining the speed of search with the power of analytics changes your relationship with your data.
 Interactively search, discover, and analyze to gain insights that improve your products or streamline your business.

 Elasticsearch allows you to start small and scale horizontally as you grow.
 Simply add more nodes, and let the cluster automatically take advantage of the extra hardware.
 Petabytes of data?
 Thousands of nodes?
 No problem.